marler8997/CellType/README.md

 ## Named Coordinate System

 Traditional font technologies like TrueType use a fixed design coordinate system where glyph points are positioned using absolute values.
 CellType replaces this with a named coordinate system.
-Instead of fixed values, positions are defined using semantic names like "baseline_stroke".
+Instead of fixed values, positions are defined using semantic names like "uppercase_top".
 These named coordinates can be dynamically mapped to different pixel values at runtime, enabling flexible font adjustment.

 ## Stroke-Based Primitives